Macedonian Ruins

 In Acts, Peter and the others were released from prison by angels.

-John was often accompanied by an angel during the visions we know as the Book of Revelation.
+John was often accompanied by an angel during the visions in the Book of Revelation.
 Here, too, the angels responded to John’s questions.

-Angels acted in response to their prayers and often those visited asked things of the angels.
-We’ll see later that the word pray is simply an old English word that we have made religious, and how Yahweh used angels to carry out his will in the affairs of humankind, as his administrators.
+Angels acted in response to their prayers, and often, those who visited asked things of the angels.
+We’ll see later that the word pray is simply an old English word that we have made religious and how Yahweh used angels to carry out his will in the affairs of humankind, his administrators.

-Although the above examples are all positive in their outcome, we know from Daniel’s example that the angel delivering Yahweh’s message was delayed by other beings in the heavenly realm, that there are also negative examples of heavenly beings interacting with man.
-Paul’s mention of the struggle in that realm also indicates that not every being in the heavens are cooperative or that they favour Yahweh’s interaction with humankind.
+Although the above examples are all positive in their outcome, we know from Daniel’s example that the angel delivering Yahweh’s message was delayed by other beings in the heavenly realm.
+There are also negative examples of heavenly beings interacting with man.
+Paul’s mention of the struggle in that realm also indicates that not every being in the heavens is cooperative or that they favour Yahweh’s interaction with humankind.
 Perhaps we need to update our understanding or perception of things in the heavenly realm.

 The Heavenly Realm

 We seem to have a view of heaven that is all rosy, and perhaps it stems from confusion between how things are now and how things will be.
 As with conditions on earth, we know that now we struggle against evil, but in the end, when the new earth is formed, it will be paradise here again.
-Are we promised a new heaven because presently it also falls short having been affected by sin?
-In fact, sin was birthed in Heaven, in the heart of the archangel we know as Satan and affected a third of God's angels.3
+Are we promised a new heaven because this one falls short, having been affected by sin?
+Sin was birthed in Heaven, in the heart of the archangel we know as Satan and affected a third of God's angels.3

-The Bible does describe for us events in heaven which are an affront to what I have traditionally understood.
+The Bible describes events in heaven that are an affront to what I have traditionally understood.
 The scriptures that follow offer a glimpse of the proceedings in heaven that, while difficult, may be an important influence or asset to our struggles in prayer.

 Now there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them.
 (Job 1:6 and again in Job 2:1)

-Here we are confronted by the fact that Satan, an unrighteous heavenly being, had direct access to Yahweh, and he was counted among those who routinely presented themselves or give an account of their activities before Yahweh.
-It would be my hope that aside from Satan, there are no other unrighteous heavenly beings in that assembly, but other scriptures erode that hope.
+Here, we are confronted by the fact that Satan, an unrighteous heavenly being, had direct access to Yahweh, and he was counted among those who routinely presented themselves or gave an account of their activities before Yahweh.
+I would hope that aside from Satan, there are no other unrighteous heavenly beings in that assembly, but other scriptures erode that hope.

 We read another account of heavenly proceedings in 1 Kings 22:19-23: